MSLNZ/msl-kcdb/README.md

 Examples on how to use the classes are available in the `msl-kcdb` [repository](https://github.com/MSLNZ/msl-kcdb/tree/main/src/msl/examples/kcdb) and these examples are also included with the `msl-kcdb` installation in the `../site-packages/msl/examples/kcdb` directory of your Python interpreter.

 The examples are provided as [Jupyter](https://jupyter.org/) notebooks.
-Follow [these instructions](https://jupyter.org/install) to learn how to install and start Jupyter notebooks.
+Follow [these instructions](https://jupyter.org/install) to learn how to install and launch a Jupyter notebook.

 ## Documentation
 The documentation for `msl-kcdb` is available [here](https://mslnz.github.io/msl-kcdb/).